panda-re/panda/panda/docs/manual.md

 * `PANDA_CB_BEFORE_BLOCK_TRANSLATE` is before the initial translation of guest code.
 We don't know length of the block at this point.

+* `PANDA_CB_BEFORE_TCG_CODEGEN` is before host code is generated from TCG.
+In this callback, we know the length of the block.

 * `PANDA_CB_AFTER_BLOCK_TRANSLATE` is after the translation of guest code.
 In this case we know how long the block is.